Steps and Timeline of the Eviction Process in Florida

 Here is What Happens After the Eviction Lawsuit is Filed.

-Tenants are served personally that an eviction case is filed against them and that they have limited time to respond.
+Tenants are served eviction papers, which notify them that an eviction case is filed against them and that they have limited time to respond.
+This is done either by the Sheriff or a Process Server.

 Time: 1-3 days

 Tenants have five business days to answer the complaint.
-If they answer, they also have to deposit in the court any undisputed overdue rent.
+If they answer, they also have to deposit in the court any undisputed overdue rent in order to fight the eviction.

 Time: 7-10 days (if the tenant doesn’t answer)